Learning general conditional independence structures via the neighbourhood lattice: High-dimensional consistency

-Before proving Theorem~\ref{thm:highd:consist}, let us discuss some consequences.
-Unless otherwise specified, we consider the high-dimensional case $d \ge n$ below. \begin{itemize} \item If the minimum signal strength $\alpha = \Omega(1)$, then the result shows that a sample size $n \gtrsim t \log d$ is enough to consistently recover $\nhbdlatd_j(t)$.
-As a result, we are able to infer not only all CI statements of the form $(i,j,S)$ with $|S| \le t$, but also many CI statements with $|S|>t$ as well (e.g. consider any lattice $\nhbdlat_{j}(S)$ such that $|\latmin_{j}(S)|=t$ and $|\latmax_{j}(S)|>t$). \item In light of \eqref{eq:thm:highd:consist:sample}, we can let $\alpha$ tend to zero along with $n$ as long as
+we can recover the $t$-sparse lattice decomposition of $j$, with high probability.
+As a result, we are able to infer not only all CI statements of the form $(i,j,S)$ with $|S| \le t$, but also many CI statements with $|S|>t$ as well (e.g. consider any lattice $\nhbdlat_{j}(S)$ such that $|\latmin_{j}(S)|=t$ and $|\latmax_{j}(S)|>t$).
+If it happens that $j$ has a $t$-sparse CI structure, then~\eqref{eq:alpha:scaling:holder} is enough to recover ``all'' CI statements involving $j$. \end{example}

-For example, again in the high-dimensional case $d \ge n$, it suffices to have $\alpha\ge\sqrt{t \log d/n}$, which is comparable to the familiar scaling of the minimum signal-strength required in many high-dimensional statistics problems. \item If $t\ge t_{0}$ and $t_{0}\log d/n\to 0$, then we recover the full (i.e. non-sparse) neighbourhood lattice decomposition $\nhbdlatd_{j}=\nhbdlatd_{j}(t_{0})$, and hence all possible local CI relations involving node $j$. \item Since \eqref{assump:min:signal} always holds for sufficiently small $\alpha>0$, the only assumption that is strictly required for Theorem~\ref{thm:highd:consist} is \eqref{assump:unif:upper:bound}, which requires that the largest partial correlation coefficient is bounded away from 1.
-This is a mild condition, and can likely be relaxed by using a more refined concentration argument in the proof (see \eqref{eq:thm:highd:consist:conc}). \end{itemize}